kontainapp/km/tools/faktory/readme.md

 * Installed libraries: we will keep this layer and will try to reconcile as much as possible so the dependencies are preserved.

-* Application layer: we will try to keep this layer untouched as much as possible.
+* Application layers: we will try to keep this layer untouched as much as possible.

-## Optimizations
+### Optimizations

 In the future, we can replace .so files with the zero length tombstones.
 We can also statically compile a new python.km with a list of .so files.